top of page

 'These marks go in opposite directions,' Baecr said quietly, using a finger to trace one of the impressions in the snow.
 'See you can make out a heel.
 Curious, some are smaller than the others.
 Perhaps from a child, or a woman?'

 Marcus bent at his side.
-'Or the light playing tricks', he responded.
+'Or the light playing tricks', he offered.

 'I don't think so.
-See, those prints there are larger.
-From a man's.
+See, those prints there are larger and have pressed down further into the snow.
+Most likely a man's.
 Yours?'

 'Whose else could they be?'

 Baecr turned his gaze towards the theatre.
-'The murderer’s obviously.
+'Possibly the murderer’s.
 Unless he’s still inside.'